 Our comprehensive approach to patient care through leading-edge research and medical advances allows for excellence in both pediatric heart transplantation and alternative therapies.

 - The Children's Sibley Heart Center was named No. 4 in the country for pediatric cardiac programs by U.S.News & World Report.

 - We are one of only a few pediatric healthcare centers nationwide to have surgeons perform more than 300 pediatric heart transplants.*

-- In 2013, the team performed 21 heart transplants -- one of the highest in the country.
+- In 2014, the team performed 14 heart transplants.
 More than 40 percent of those were performed on children younger than age 6.*

 Because transplantation on children is a final course of treatment, our pediatric heart transplant team works closely with the Children’s cardiovascular surgical program and cardiology program.

 Cooperation and collaboration between the Children’s heart transplant team and the Emory University School of Medicine ensures that our patients receive the best possible treatment for heart failure caused by congenital heart disease or cardiomyopathy.